NHMRC issues advice and guidelines on ethics and related issues in the fields of health, human research and animal research.

 AHEC advises NHMRC on ethical issues relating to health and develops guidelines for the conduct of research involving humans.

-This section contains information on ethically significant and complex issues relating to human health and research.
+This section contains information and resources on ethically significant and complex issues relating to human health and research.

 Human Research Ethics Committees (HRECs)

 Human Research Ethics Committees (HRECs) protect the welfare and rights of research participants.
 HRECs review proposals for research that involves humans, monitor the conduct of research and deal with complaints that arise from research.

 NHMRC has developed the Human Research Ethics Application (HREA) as a replacement for the National Ethics Application Form (NEAF).
 The aim of the HREA is to be a concise application to facilitate efficient and effective ethics review for research involving humans.